Ureidosuccinase

-Thus, the two substrates of this enzyme are N-carbamoyl-L-aspartate and H_{2}O, whereas its 3 products are L-aspartate, CO_{2}, and NH_{3}.
+The enzyme characterised from Zymobacterium oroticum hydrolyses N-carbamoyl-L-aspartic acid to aspartic acid, with ammonia and carbon dioxide as byproducts.
+The reaction is part of the breakdown of orotic acid.

-This enzyme belongs to the family of hydrolases, those acting on carbon-nitrogen bonds other than peptide bonds, specifically in linear amides.
+This enzyme is a hydrolase, one acting on carbon-nitrogen bonds other than peptide bonds, specifically in linear amides.
 The systematic name of this enzyme class is N-carbamoyl-L-aspartate amidohydrolase.
-This enzyme participates in alanine and aspartate metabolism.